pecio/docker-rails/README.md

 Note I ommit the `sudo` in all `docker` commands: prepend it if you need it in your environment.

-0. Copy the `Dockerfile` file and `docker` directory to the _root_ of your Rails application.
+1. Copy the `Dockerfile` file and `docker` directory to the _root_ of your Rails application.

-1. Build the Rails image (this is the longest step):
+2. Build the Rails image (this is the longest step):

         docker build -t rails_app /path/to/your/app

-2. Build the PostgreSQL image:
+3. Build the PostgreSQL image and start the container:

         docker build -t rails_db postgres

-3. Start the PostgreSQL image:

         docker run -d --name rails_db rails_db

+   Allow some time for the database to be created and started before launching `rake db:migrate` to populate it later.

 4. Enter the `nginx` directory.
 Note there are two files, `cert.key` and `cert.crt`: these are sample self-signed certificates,